VascoPires/DelaDect/docs/source/examples/getting_started.rst

 For a diffuse-edge delamination detection, defining an interface is not mandatory, however it is mandatory for multi-interface delamination detection (see :doc:`delamination_multi_interface`).

+There are two ways of supplying the specimen images to DelaDect: either by providing a single full-frame stack or by providing three separate stacks for the upper, middle, and lower regions of the specimen (here, assuming that the specimen is orinted horizontally).

-The example supplies the full frames together with explicit upper, middle, and lower regions:
+The latter is recommended for the Getting Started example The example supplies the full frames together with explicit upper, middle, and lower regions: